geodynamics/burnman/paper/paper.md

 determine equilibrium via the equilibrium relations [@Holland:1998].
 \label{fig:garnetsolution}](figures/mg_ca_gt_properties.png)

-`BurnMan` includes many higher level functions that build on its material model classes.
-These include functions to fit thermodynamic models for both endmembers and solutions including full error propagation (\autoref{fig:fit}), construction of self-consistent planetary models (\autoref{fig:zog}) and the calculation of seismic properties.
-Tools are provided to compare the seismic predictions with published seismic models of the Earth, and to produce input files to compute synthetic seismic data using other codes, including
+`BurnMan` includes many higher level functions that use its material model classes.
+These include functions to fit thermodynamic models for endmembers and solutions including full error propagation (\autoref{fig:fit}), construction of self-consistent planetary models (\autoref{fig:zog}) and the calculation of seismic properties.
+Tools are provided to compare calculated seismic properties with published seismic models of the Earth, and to produce input files to compute synthetic seismic data using other codes, including
 AxiSEM [@NissenMeyer:2014] and Mineos [@Woodhouse:1988;@Masters:2011].